Cohen, et al. v. Subaru of America, Inc., et al.

 • If you want to keep the right to sue or continue to sue Defendants over the legal issues in the lawsuit, then you must take steps to exclude yourself from this settlement.
 This is also known as “opting out” of the Class.

-• No, if you exclude yourself, you do not get settlement benefits and you will not be bound by anything that happens in this lawsuit.
-If you ask to be excluded, you cannot object to the Settlement and you should not submit a Claim Form.
+• No, if you excluded yourself, you do not get settlement benefits, and you are not bound by anything that happens in this lawsuit.

-• No, not for the same matters and legal claims that were or could have been asserted in the Action or Released Claims, unless your claim is for personal injury, wrongful death or property damage (other than damage to the Fuel Pump in the Covered Vehicle itself).
+• No, you cannot sue for the same matters and legal claims that were or could have been asserted in the Action or Released Claims, unless your claim is for personal injury, wrongful death or property damage (other than damage to the Fuel Pump in the Covered Vehicle itself).

 • The deadline to exclude yourself from the Settlement passed on October 29, 2024.
 If you excluded yourself, you won't receive any benefits from the Settlement.